-I have been looking for a great recipe for homemade burger buns for quite sometime now.
-The guilt of having to take my kids to the fast food joints for burgers never felt good.
+So, I have been looking for a great recipe for homemade burger buns for quite sometime now.
+Though rarely, the guilt of having to take my kids to the fast food joints for burgers never felt good.
 After a lot of trial and misses, this one hit the spot.
 I am sharing with you a recipe that I have tried myself and I guarantee you, that it is a fool-proof one.

 This recipe makes 8 buns…more than enough for a family of 4-6